coding/WebIDE-Frontend/README.md

 # Coding WebIDE Frontend

 This repo contains frontend code of the Coding WebIDE Community Edition.
-Please refer to the WebIDE-Workspace repo for instruction on running the project.
+Please refer to the [WebIDE](https://github.com/Coding/WebIDE) repo for instruction on running the whole project.

 ## Requirement